PlaidCloud/website/content/en/docs/setup/production-environment/container-runtimes.md

 [Mirantis Container Runtime](https://docs.mirantis.com/mcr/20.10/overview.html) (MCR) is a commercially available container runtime that was formerly known as Docker Enterprise Edition.

-You can use Mirantis Container Runtime with Kubernetes using the open source [`cri-dockerd`](https://github.com/Mirantis/cri-dockerd) component, included with MCR.
+You can use Mirantis Container Runtime with PlaidCloud using the open source [`cri-dockerd`](https://github.com/Mirantis/cri-dockerd) component, included with MCR.